sfairall/my-portfolio/README.md

-# my-portfolio
+# Simon Fairall's portfolio

-This is my portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.